 Make the jicama-kale salad

-- Using a sharp knife or a peeler, remove the peel from the jicama; cut the white flesh into ½-inch-thick slices, then cut the slices lengthwise into enough ½-inch-thick sticks to measure 1 cup [2 cups].
+- Using a sharp knife or a peeler, remove the peel from the jicama; cut into enough bite-size pieces to measure 1 cup [2 cups].
 Save the rest for another use or snacking.

 - Using your hands or a sharp knife, peel the orange; coarsely chop the fruit.
 Discard any seeds.